DavidHickman/tnris.org/content/markdown/georodeo.md

 issues.
 He’s the creator of the successful Shapely and Fiona open-source GIS libraries, and one of the main authors of the GeoJSON specification.

-Sean has worked on image analysis, linked historical data, education, topology, and software development.
-He’s a graduate of the University of Utah and Colorado State University with degrees in Physics and Atmospheric Science.

 ## Johannes Kebeck – Microsoft
 <h3><img class="img-circle pull-right presenter" src="{{m.link('static/images/georodeo/presenters/johanne_kabek.jpg')}}">Abstract:</h3>

-Geospatial technologies have become a part of our everyday life.
-We carry sensors and consume or create information that have been augmented with geospatial information.
-Maps can be our guide through physical and virtual worlds, they can keep us fit, track our activities or social life.
-They can be the canvas on which we paint a picture, tell stories or chart our data.

 After a quick lap around some of the location-enabled products and services at Microsoft we will dive into the developer aspects starting with cross-platform development of connected apps before looking at the new universal Bing Maps control for Windows 10 with its offline and 3D capabilities.

 ### About Johannes:
 Johannes is a Program Manager for Microsoft’s Bing Maps based out of Redmond, WA with many years of experience in various geospatial technologies.
 In 2004 he joined Microsoft in Germany, a year later he relocated to the UK and joined the Bing Maps team and in 2011 he moved to Redmond - initially as a Worldwide Technology Solution Professional and later as a Program Manager.
-Before specializing on Microsoft’s geospatial products and services, he had experience with various GIS, spatial databases, relational database management systems, workflow management, collaboration products and IT security.

 ## Gretchen Peterson - Author
 <h3><img class="img-circle pull-right presenter" src="{{m.link('static/images/georodeo/presenters/gretchen_peterson.jpg')}}">Cartography in the Modern World</h3>